DBurca/Discussion-Rooms/README.md

-# Discussion Rooms
+# DiscussionRooms
- A chat made for my friends in Construct 3

-### Future updates:
-* Chatbot, co-host options, mod options, and ban options.
+ A lightweight web-based chat application made with Construct 3.
+This was a project I was working on when I first started programming in middle school - early high school.

 ### Version 5.1 Change log
 Bugs fixed: